 Lease costs are determined by the State of Colorado Fleet Management Unit, as well as, mileage and usage charges, pre-determined by State of Colorado Fleet Management to fund gasoline, repair, and maintenance for vehicles.
 Additionally costs include radio usage charges as determined by Fleet Management.
 Costs for each vehicle are dependent upon, year, make and model of each vehicle, as well as vehicle usage.
+Additionally, gasoline, maintenance and repair costs are variable and can increase or decrease as these real costs change due to inflation and other global and national economic circumstances.

 Costs included in the proposal are an annual average of total costs since cost per individual vehicle will vary.
 Vehicles funded by the MCSAP Basic Grant are 100% dedicated to MCSAP activities and any non-eligible activities are incidental to routine law enforcement actions.
 Vehicle usage costs are variable, based upon mileage/usage and will continue throughout the life of the vehicle until it is sold at auction.
 The actual vehicle lease is applied to the actual cost of the vehicle and Fleet Maintenance will retain ownership, however, the vehicle will remain in the MCSAP unit until it is sold at auction.
 Upon sale of the vehicle at auction, all funds are returned to the MCSAP grant which are used to offset current MCSAP vehicle costs.
 The FMCSA division office is aware of this practice that has been in place for many years.
-While there are 22 troopers assigned to the unit, there are 4 Sergeants, 2 Captains, and 2 POE officers that are 100% dedicated to the MCSAP Unit.
+While there are 22 troopers assigned to the unit, there are 4 Sergeants, 2 Captains, and 11 POE officers that are 100% dedicated to the MCSAP Unit.
 Each of the Sergeants and Captains have been assigned a vehicle and the two POE officers will share one vehicle.